top of page

 3. Use Predictable Routines

 Consistent pre-race and between-rep routines reduce uncertainty.
+You can establish:

-• Same warm-up order
+• The same warm-up order

-• Same cue words
+• The same cue words

-• Same reset after mistakes
+• The same reset after mistakes

 4. Replace Judgment With Direction